jags2244/Cobblemon-Trainers-Npcs/README.md

 TrainerNPCs

-TrainerNPCs is a Fabric mod for Cobblemon servers that lets server owners create:
+TrainerNPCs is a Fabric mod for Cobblemon servers that allows server owners to create trainer NPCs and command NPCs.

-Trainer NPCs (start Cobblemon trainer battles using Radical Cobblemon Trainers API)
+Trainer NPCs start Cobblemon trainer battles using the Radical Cobblemon Trainers API, allowing servers to create gyms, story battles, and progression systems.

-Command NPCs (run commands when right-clicked, as the player)
+Command NPCs can run commands when interacted with, making them useful for things like healing, warps, and quests.

-NPCs are designed for performance and public servers:
+NPCs are optimized for server performance:

 NPCs cannot move